Truly, genuinely thank you to Johnny and to Rush, who takes a day off today, and I'm very glad to be here.

 If you're ahead of the pack and people are slow to warm to what your idea is, but ultimately recognize that you are right, that is a visionary.

-Visionary in terms of the moral necessity and the practical necessity, because we'd like to not die, of fighting terrorists where they live so they don't come where we live.
+George W. Bush, visionary in terms of the moral necessity and the practical necessity, because we'd like to not die of fighting terrorists where they live so they don't come where we live.

-So eight years, two elections, and uh and an and a seemingly a century of American history that has passed beneath our feet during this period.
+So eight years, two elections, and a seemingly a century of American history that has passed beneath our feet during this period.

 What a remarkable, remarkable time.